-And be aware that Fr.
+And be aware that MP (Moscow Patriarch) Fr.
 Dimitri Dudko was an MP priest [sincere] trying to work from within and he was not successful.
-He was arrested, tortured, and ended up making a public "confession".
+He was arrested by the Soviets, tortured, and ended up making a public "confession"

 Starting with issue #165 and later, October, 2000, BEWARE of propaganda, because Orthodox America went into the pro-union camp.

 This most recent epistle of the Synod of Bishops of the ROCOR should be greeted with joy by all those who sincerely pray for "the good estate of the holy churches of God and the union of all."
 Unfortunately, it has also been met with some objections from those who read in it a sign that the ROCOR has suddenly changed course.
 A more sober reading, however, would reveal that the Epistle's intent is simply to acknowledge positive developments within the Moscow Patriarchate: the recent glorification of the Royal Family and other New Martyrs; its strong statements concerning abortion, homosexuality, euthanasia, drug addiction and other social issues; and its affirmation that the Church cannot and will not submit to any godless and unethical decrees of the government (effectively annulling the principle of Sergianism).
 At the same time the MP's continuing participation in the ecumenical movement and its attempts to seize church property of the ROCOR are duly noted and remain major stumbling blocks in ROCOR/MP relations.